Dating as a driven person

 Please don’t waste your time with someone who just wants something casual, don’t know what they want yet and just wants to “go with the flow”.

-If you have a clear direction of where you want to be, someone who does not will become a major burden.
+If you have a clear direction of where you want to be, someone who does not will become a burden.

 It creates a lot of sunk and opportunity costs in your time and energy, with minimal rewards.
 This time can be used to build, on your aging parents and to improve your fitness.